 3) It’s Rewarding

-While some of the children (and adults) might bring you down, you will definitely teach plenty of lovely students with iTutorGroup.
+While some of the children (and adults) might bring you down, you will definitely teach plenty of lovely students while working for iTutorGroup.
 And you’ll have some really heart-warming experiences.

 That moment when a struggling student finally remembers the name of that thing you use to draw a straight line.
 Or the time they perfect their pronunciation of the word “giraffe”.
 It’ll make your heart melt, and remind you that you’re actually making a difference to these kids.